 Mistake 1: Calculating based on gross revenue instead of net profit

-Many buyers pay a multiple of revenue, but forget that profit is the only thing that matters for payback period.
+Many buyers pay a multiple of revenue while forgetting that profit determines your actual payback period.

 ⚠️ Watch out: